-1.5.1 - Mediation
+1.5.1 Mediation

-Mediation is a cost-effective, confidential, and voluntary process where the mediator is the facilitator who assists the parties to come to a negotiated agreement.
+Mediation is a cost-effective, confidential, and voluntary process where the mediator is the facilitator who assists the parties in reaching a negotiated agreement.
 Mediation concentrates on the parties' interests rather than on their rights, when often both parties realise that they are partly at fault and wish to resolve the dispute and accept a compromise, as opposed to litigation.
-Any recorded settlement in a mediation agreement can be enforced as a contract, but if they cannot reach a settlement, they can refer to arbitration or the courts.
+Any recorded settlement in a mediation agreement can be enforced as a contract, but if they cannot settle, they can resort to arbitration or the courts.

-A mediator acceptable to all parties is appointed and should act independently, avoid unnecessary expense and comply with the principles of natural justice.
-The mediator's task is to help the parties identify the issues and options for settlement and look for a settlement that is equitable to all concerned.
-All relevant documents including specifications, plans, quotations, and written submissions setting out the basis of the complaint and the rebuttal by the other party must be made available to the mediator.
+An impartial mediator is appointed and should act independently, avoid unnecessary expenses and comply with the principles of natural justice.
+The mediator's task is to help the parties identify the issues and options for settlement and seek a settlement that is fair to all concerned.
+All relevant documents including specifications, plans, quotations, and written submissions setting out the basis of the complaint and the rebuttal by the other party must be provided to the mediator.